-Altar Servers are members of the Assembly (men and women ages 9 and up) who wish to execute their ministry by assisting the priests at Mass.
+Altar Servers are members of the Assembly (5th grade or older) who wish to execute their ministry by assisting the priests at Mass.
 Altar serving is a quiet but important and dignified part of the service and an easy way to be involved with the Mass.

 During Mass, altar servers may do any of the following: